Medical Informatics Section/MLA Career Development Grant

 Ready to Submit an Application

-The 2017 MIS Career Development Grant application process is now closed.
+The MIS Career Development Grant application process is CLOSED.
 Applications for the 2018 grant will be accepted starting in August 2017.

 - 2016: Carrie L. Iwema, AHIP